NatthaMarayart/mooknorules/ruby-and-co.md

 ## Brand & Product Decisions

 - **Category positioning:** "pet-safe floor cleaner" as the entire brand premise, not one feature among many
-- **Single hero SKU:** BPT-0008, an olive green round PET bottle, 500ml, priced at ฿189.
-I deliberately chose one hero product over launching multiple SKUs or leading with the refill pouch — for a new brand, a single clear product removes decision friction for first-time buyers and keeps the initial production/inventory commitment small
+- **Single hero SKU:** a 500ml bottle priced at ฿189.
+The refill pouch format was cancelled for launch — before expanding the format lineup, the priority is establishing the brand itself.
+One clear hero product lets the brand story land first, with format expansion (like refills) coming once that foundation is set
-- **Visual identity:** Cormorant Garamond (serif, for warmth and credibility) paired with DM Sans (clean, modern body text), an earth-tone palette, and a layout direction inspired by Fetch & Co. — aiming for a premium-but-approachable feel rather than a clinical "cleaning product" look
+- **Visual identity:** Newsreader (serif, italic accents for warmth) paired with Hanken Grotesk (clean, modern body text), an earth-tone palette, and a layout direction inspired by Fetch & Co. — aiming for a premium-but-approachable feel rather than a clinical "cleaning product" look
 - **Hero imagery:** planned a studio photoshoot featuring Ruby, my own dog, as the face of the brand — reinforcing the pet-safe premise visually rather than just claiming it in copy

+## On the Live Site

+The finished site translates the founder story directly into the page structure, rather than burying it in an "About" link:

+- **Hero:** "One home.
+Safe for dogs.
+Safe for humans." — the positioning stated in the first five words a visitor sees
+- **Founder note:** a first-person "Why I made this" section, told through my three dogs — Ruby, Kuber, and Java — and the moment that started it: Ruby's paws turning red after a normal floor cleaning
+- **Our Mission:** framed around the same real incident, closing with the brand's core belief — "if a product is gentle enough for a dog's paws and nose, it's good enough for the whole family"
+- **The dogs as QC team:** Ruby, Kuber, and Java are credited on-site as the "QC team," not just brand mascots — turning what could read as cute pet marketing into an actual (if informal) product validation story

+The homepage is a single continuous scroll — one argument, not a hub of disconnected sections — walking a skeptical pet owner from doubt to trust without forcing a page navigation along the way.

 ## Build